-The statement of condition, more commonly called the balance sheet, is prepared as of a specific date; for example, December 31 of a given year (see exhibit 2.4, next page).
+The statement of condition, more commonly called the balance sheet, is prepared as of a specific date; for example, December 31 of a given year (see exhibit 2.4).
 It is a snapshot of total bank assets, liabilities, and bank capital (equity or net worth) on a given day.
 An asset is anything of value the bank owns or is owed; a liability is anything a bank owes.
 For example, loans owed to the bank by borrowers are assets.
-Deposits owed by the bank to depositors are liabilities.
+Deposits owed by the bank to depositors are liabilities. equity-The investment interest of all shareholders in a corporation, equaling the excess of assets over liabilities and including common and preferred stock, retained earnings, surplus, and reserves.